Visitors

 | Location / IP | Country flag and most recent IP address |

-| Widget | Which widget the visitor used |
+| Widget | Which chat widget the visitor used |

-| Signals | How many risk signals fired, plus the top one.
-Hover to see each signal's score impact. |
+| Signals | How many risk signals fired.
+Hover the number to list each signal and its score impact. |

 | Last seen | When the visitor was last active |